EchterAlsFake/PySide6-to-Android/README.md

 Go into your source directory and type the following:

-`pyside6-android-deploy --wheel-pyside=<your .whl file for the architecture> --wheel-shiboken=<your .whl file for your architecture> --name=main --ndk-path ~/.pyside6_android_deploy/android-ndk/android-ndk-r26b --sdk-path ~/.pyside6_android_deploy/android-sdk/
+`pyside6-android-deploy --wheel-pyside=<your .whl file for the architecture> --wheel-shiboken=<your .whl file for your architecture> --name=main --ndk-path ~/.pyside6_android_deploy/android-ndk/android-ndk-r26b --sdk-path ~/.pyside6_android_deploy/android-sdk/`

 #### Explanation:
-- --wheel-pyside= Here comes your PySide6 wheel which you've downloaded or compiled
+- --wheel-pyside= Here comes your PySide6 wheel, which you've downloaded or compiled
-- --wheel-shiboken= Here comes your Shiboken wheel which you've downloaded or compiled
+- --wheel-shiboken= Here comes your Shiboken wheel, which you've downloaded or compiled
 - --name= The name of your application
 - --ndk-path= The path to your Android NDK (See [Setup](#setup))
 - --sdk-path= The path to your Android SDK (See [Setup](#setup))

 The script will start configuring buildozer and buildozer will start the build process.
-At the end you will have a .apk file for the specified Android architecture.
+In the end, you will have a .apk file for the specified Android architecture.

 ### Installation (Best practices)

-I generally recommend you to use ADB / Fastboot to install, and debug your Android application.
+I generally recommend you to use ADB / Fastboot to install and debug your Android application.
-Once you understood how it works, it makes your life a lot easier...
+Once you understand how it works, it makes your life a lot easier...

 1. Go into your system information and tap a few times on your build number
 2. Go (or search) into the developer settings
 3. Enable USB-Debugging (Or Debugging over W-Lan, but this is a little bit advanced)
-4. Install the android-tools on your system:
+4. Install the android tools on your system:
     - On Arch Linux: `sudo pacman -S android-tools`
     - On Ubuntu: `sudo apt install android-tools-adb android-tools-fastboot`
     - On Windows: `Imagine using Windows lol`

 5. Type: `adb devices`
-6. On your device there should be a popup asking for your permission.
+6. On your device, there should be a popup asking for your permission.
 Click on confirm.
 7. Type: `adb devices` once again and confirm, that you see your device there.

 The two magical commands